 If you have requested an exception or made an appeal for drug coverage, it may be possible to extend the temporary transition period while we're processing your request.
-Call Member Services (phone numbers are printed on the back cover of this booklet) if you believe we need to extend the transition period to make sure you continue to receive your drugs as needed.
+Call Member Services at 1-800-794-5907 if you believe we need to extend the transition period to make sure you continue to receive your drugs as needed.